 A tomb from which he shall emerge, not merely restored to this life as Lazarus was, but resurrected - still dead as far as ordinary "life" is concerned, but already fully alive in the eternity to come.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Gospel of John, see link below, pages 193-201.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, pages 193-201; and the writings of Amy-Jill Levine, et. al. See below.

 John 11:1-45 (NRSV)